Hirsutism: Diagnosis

 Hirsutism is a clinical diagnosis of excessive androgenic, terminal hair growth.
 A complete physical evaluation should be done prior to initiating more extensive studies, the examiner should differentiate between widespread body hair increase and male pattern virilization.
 One method of evaluating hirsutism is the Ferriman-Gallwey Score which gives a score based on the amount and location of hair growth.
 The Ferriman-Gallwey Score has various cutoffs due to variable expressivity of hair growth based on ethnic background.

-Diagnosis of patients with even mild hirsutism should include assessment of ovulation and ovarian ultrasound, due to the high prevalence of polycystic ovary syndrome (PCOS), as well as 17α-hydroxyprogesterone (because of the possibility of finding non-classic 21-hydroxylase deficiency).
+Diagnosis of patients with even mild hirsutism should include assessment of ovulation and ovarian ultrasound, due to the high prevalence of polyendocrine metabolic ovarian syndrome (PMOS), as well as 17α-hydroxyprogesterone (because of the possibility of finding non-classic 21-hydroxylase deficiency).
 People with hirsutism may present with an elevated serum dehydroepiandrosterone sulfate (DHEA-S) level, however, additional imaging is required to discriminate between malignant and benign etiologies of adrenal hyperandrogenism.
 Levels greater than 700 μg/dL are indicative of adrenal gland dysfunction, particularly congenital adrenal hyperplasia due to 21-hydroxylase deficiency.
-However, PCOS and idiopathic hirsutism make up 90% of cases.
+However, PMOS and idiopathic hirsutism make up 90% of cases.